-I knew I would be able to have relations with Todd’s mom when we were introduced.
-There was something about her.
-Something that we don’t discuss in polite company.
-Todd’s mom would give me “extra” looks when Todd wasn’t looking, and she said things that let me know that all she needed was a thumbs up to start the proceedings.
+I knew I would be able to have relations with Todd’s mom moments after Todd introduced us.
+She would give me “extra” looks when Todd wasn’t looking, and she said things that let me know that all she needed was a thumb up to start the proceedings.
 If Todd’s mom was attractive, my humility wouldn’t permit me to write such a thing, but there was a reason that a forty-something female made it clear that her intentions with her son’s twenty-year-old friend were not honorable, and most of the reasons had more to do with her marketability than mine.

 Todd’s mom was the first parent I met that didn’t have puritanical notions about underage drinking, smoking pot, and premarital sex.
-She was free spirited and open in her disregard for the conventions of our constrained society.
+She was a free spirited type.
+She was open in her disregard for the conventions of our constrained society.
 Todd’s mom was the first cool parent I ever met, in other words.
 She was so cool that she offered to drink and smoke with us once she was off work.
-When that offer was extended, and Todd gauged my reaction to it, the mother shot me an “extra” look that told me “those pants of yours will be coming off!”
-A full grown woman hadn’t been attracted to me at that point in my life, so it was quite a turn on, even though there were things going on with her that my young mind could not yet process.
+After she extended that offer, and Todd gauged my reaction to it, the mother shot me an “extra” look that told me “those pants of yours will be coming off!”
+A full-grown woman hadn’t been attracted to me at that point in my life, so it was quite a turn on, even though there were things going on with her that my young mind could not yet process.

-Her cynical bitterness did not cause her to name her only begotten son Todd, I’m quite sure, and I do not believe that his mother’s near palpable hatred of men had anything to do with her giving her son a life of misery with a name.
+She also said snarky, bitter things that slipped beyond my definition of cool to that dreaded arena that no adult can escape of trying too hard.
+This cynical bitterness did not cause her to name her only begotten son Todd, I’m quite sure, and I do not believe that his mom’s near palpable hatred of men had anything to do with her giving her only son a life of misery with a name.
 I’m sure she just liked it.

 Most people don’t consider it possible to curse a child with a name.
 Even a person with an odd, one syllable sound attached to their identity is not cursed, naysayers might add, not in the manner you suggest anyway.
 A child can go onto achieve great things as an adult, no matter what their name is, look at Aldous Huxley.
 They can gain acceptance among their peers, they can be happy, and they can escape anything put before them.
 A name is a trivial concern in the grand scope of things, is something they might say.
 Contrarians might admit that there are names out there that could cripple a child, such as those names that rhyme with body functions, but how many parents would set out to cripple their child in such a manner?

-And there’s Todd.
+And then there’s Todd.
 Todd is not a cruel name you say.
 It’s a common male name in American society today that dates back to a medieval period in England.
 It means fox, as in clever or cunning.
-I know a number of people named Todd, and they’re not cursed in the manner you suggest, and there’s no such thing as boxing a kid into some sort of predestination by giving him a name.
+We all know a number of people named Todd, and we might not consider them they’re cursed in the manner being suggested, and we might think there’s no such thing as boxing a kid into some sort of predestination by giving him a name.
 The very notion is irrational.
-Most of these naysayers, I challenge, are not named Todd.
+Most of those that say such things, I challenge, are not named Todd.

 When I first met Todd, I thought he was an idiot.
-That assessment was unfair, of course, because it was based on the sound of his name.
-Yet, when I learned that Todd couldn’t tie his own shoes, I considered that a bit of a stretch beyond even my initial assessment.
+That assessment was unfair, of course, because I based the thought on the sound of his name.
+Yet, when I learned that Todd couldn’t tie his own shoes, I considered that a bit of a stretch beyond my initial assessment.